Luoyang: Northern Wei

 In winter 416, during Liu Yu's northern expedition against the Later Qin, Luoyang fell to the Jin general Tan Daoji.
 In 422, the city was captured by Xianbei-led Northern Wei dynasty.
-The Liu Song dynasty, which succeeded the Jin, briefly recovered the city in 430, but by the 460s, Luoyang was definitively under Wei control.
+The Liu Song dynasty, which succeeded the Jin, recovered the city in 430, and by the 460s, Luoyang was definitively under Wei control.
 In 493 AD, as part of his sinicization campaign, Emperor Xiaowen of Northern Wei moved the capital from Datong to Luoyang, moving over 150,000 people to the site by 495, and started the construction of the rock-cut Longmen Grottoes.
-More than 30,000 Buddhist statues from the time of this dynasty have been found in the caves.
-Many of these sculptures were two-faced.
-At the same time, the Shaolin Temple was also built by the Emperor to accommodate an Indian monk on the Mount Song right next to Luoyang City.
-The Yongning Temple (永宁寺), the tallest pagoda in China, was also built in Luoyang.
+More than 30,000 Buddhist statues from the time of this dynasty have been found in the caves (which were chapels dug into cliffs).
+The classical temple located at the caves, "Gate of Dragons," protected the statues/sculptures and the cave of Buddha.
+Some of these sculptures were two-faced.
+At the same time, the Shaolin Temple was also built by the Emperor to accommodate an Indian monk on the Mount Song next to Luoyang City.
+The Yongning Temple, the tallest pagoda in China, was also built in Luoyang.
 The city reached a population of 600,000 at its height during the Northern Wei.
 The city was destroyed by the warlord Gao Huan, who captured the city and forced its population to move to his capital at Ye in 534.
-The old city was the site of numerous battles between Western Wei (and its successor Northern Zhou) and Eastern Wei (and its successor Northern Qi) between 538 and 575.

 Sui and Tang dynasties

 When Emperor Yang of Sui took control in 604 AD he founded the new Luoyang on the site of the existing city using a layout inspired by his father Emperor Wen of Sui's work in newly rebuilt Chang'an.

 Model of Luoyang palace city during Wu Zetian's reign.
-Many major construction projects were commissioned during Wu Zetian's time, such as the Bright Hall of Luoyang (right) commissioned by Wu Zetian (original 294 chi = 93m tall).
+Construction projects were commissioned during Wu Zetian's time, such as the Bright Hall of Luoyang (right) commissioned by Wu Zetian (original 294 chi = 93m tall).